svendula/MultiRankS/README.md

 [`README_MultiRankS`](https://github.com/svendula/MultiRankS/blob/master/README_MultiRankS.md): a description of all the functions in [`MultiRankS_funs.R`](https://github.com/svendula/MultiRankS/blob/master/MultiRankS_funs.R)

+## Example of usage
+The input for the algorithm is a matrx of ranks, rankers are in columns and ranked objects in rows.
+The underlying signal (latent variable) is estimated using adaptive MCMC.
+Standard errors (SE) of the signals can be estimated either with non-parametric bootstrap (quite very slow) oe subsampling batch means method (much faster and equally or even more reliable).
+Both examples below.

-## Example of usage, using non-parametric bootstrap for standard error (SE) estimates (computationally quite expensive)
+# Using non-parametric bootstrap for standard error (SE)

 Set up parameters (generally, larger values add to precision but also computational time)
 ```r
 source('MultiRankS_funs.R')